-Dr. Ivan Baxter is a Research Computational Biologist with the USDA-ARS Plant Genetics Research Unit at the Donald Danforth Plant Sciences Center in St. Louis, Missouri and editor-in-chief of Plant Direct (plantdirectjournal.org), a new journal from Wiley.
+Dr. Ivan Baxter is a Principal Investigator and Associate Member at the Donald Danforth Plant Sciences Center in St. Louis, Missouri and editor-in-chief of Plant Direct (plantdirectjournal.org), a new journal from Wiley.
 He received a BA in Chemistry from Goucher College and a PhD in Molecular and Cellular Structure and Chemistry from The Scripps Research Institute before moving on to a postdoc at Purdue University.
 Dr. Baxter studies how plants adapt to their abiotic environment using elemental profiling and image based phenotyping.
 Connect with Ivan on Twitter.

 General Contact Information: Questions, comments, or interested in sharing your story?
 Email us at firstname.lastname@example.org.
 We’d love to hear from you!